3 in Top 10: How the Americans and Canadians Made History at the Vuelta a España

 Tour de Hoody: Will this Tour de France be the pivot point of the Pogačar era or Vingegaard’s revenge?
 All I want is a race that burns into week three.

-This 58 cm climbing bike comes perilously close to the UCI weight limit, and that's with pedals, computer, and cages.
+This 58 cm climbing bike comes tantalizingly close to the UCI weight limit — and that's with pedals, computer, cages, and medium depth wheels.

 Five Americans and two Canadians: Stage wins or bust for North American contingent during the 2025 Tour de France.